Kong/docs.konghq.com/app/konnect/dev-portal/administrators/manage-devs.md

 ## Developer Status

-A status represents the state of developers and the access they have to the Konnect Dev Portal, applications, and APIs:
+A status represents the state of developers and their access to the Konnect Dev
+Portal:

 **Approved**
 : A developer has been approved to access the Konnect Dev Portal.
 Approved developers